-Over the past several weeks, as people seek a healthy outlet from stay-at-home routines, the bicycling seen a surge of interest around the world.
-If you’re part of that trend and looking for some wheels to knock around town, your options are nearly endless.
+If you’re looking for some wheels to knock around town, your options are nearly endless.
 I know because I’ve tried just about every one.
 I’ve been living and riding in New York City for more than a decade and have sampled the gamut: road bikes, mountain bikes, folding bikes, e-bikes, cargo bikes, cruisers and fixies, not to mention all manner of hybrid combos.
-And I have to say that my favorite city bike lately hails from a segment you wouldn’t expect: gravel.
+And I have to say that perhaps my favorite city bike hails from a segment you wouldn’t expect: gravel.

 Which I realize probably sounds nuts.
 After all, gravel bikes are designed not for city streets but for rough-and-tumble off-road trails.
 The idea is to combine the adrenaline rush of mountain biking with the speed of road biking.
 And when ridden roughshod over dirt and sand and rocks and grass and, well, gravel, these bikes are loads of fun.
 But to my surprise, I’ve found that rides like Evil’s Chamois Hagar (pictured) and Ritte’s Satyr are actually kinda perfect for the urban jungle.
 Here are a few reasons why.